-- Warning or Reprimand.
+- 1) Warning or Reprimand.
 A warning or reprimand is action used to alert the employee that his/her performance is not satisfactory or to call attention to the employee's violation of employment rules and/or regulations.
-City employees may be officially reprimanded orally or in writing. - 2) Suspension.
-Suspension involves the removal of an employee from his or her job.
-An employee may be suspended with or without pay. - 3) Demotion.
+City employees may be officially reprimanded orally or in writing. - 2) Suspension-Suspension involves the removal of an employee from his or her job.
+An employee, with the concurrence of the mayor, may be suspended with or without pay pending investigation.
+Notice of suspension and the reasons will be given to the employee in writing and the suspension will begin immediately.
+If the suspension is deemed to be without sufficient cause or without merit, the employee shall receive back pay for any days not worked. - 3) Demotion.
 A demotion is an action that places the employee in a position of less responsibility and less pay. - 4) Termination.
 A termination is a removal of an employee from City employment.